What A VPN Does

 Setting Up A VPN On A Android TV Box

 Setting up a VPN on your TV Box doesn’t require a degree, and people who are not tech savvy can complete it as well.
 You need an existing VPN account with a provider who supports android TV Boxes.
-Your job is easy when the provider come up with a solution that allows the direct download of their application through The Google Play Store.
-In this case the VPN setup is the same as any other app for your device.
+Your job is easy when the provider comes up with a solution that allows the direct download of their application through The Google Play Store or via this website.
+In this case, the VPN setup is the same as any other app for your device.
 Just download it, run it, then log in.

 If you love to stream movies and tv shows be aware that some apps may contain streams from torrent sources.
-If you do not have a VPN enabled on your device you may get a letter from your isp.
-They will point out that you have been downloading from illegal source and to cease such actions.
+If you do not have a VPN enabled on your device, in some cases, you might get a letter from your isp company.
+They will point out that you have been streaming from an illegal source and to cease such actions.
+Each isp provider is different on how they handle these things.
+Some will do nothing while others may be stricter on their terms and conditions.
 When you access streams from torrents you're actually downloading a part of the content you are watching into your device.
-You can accidently or unknowingly click on a stream that comes from a torrent.
+You can unknowingly click on a stream that comes from a torrent.
 This is where a VPN becomes very important.
 Using a VPN has many benefits.
 They protect you in so many ways.
-I know most of you out there ignore the need to subscribe to a VPN service but with the ever increasing lockdown on streaming devices containing 3rd party addons, it's only going to get worse unless you protect yourself.
+I know most of you out there ignore the need to subscribe to a VPN service but with the ever increasing lock down on streaming devices containing 3rd party add-ons, it's best to protect yourself.